If you’re visiting Rome, gelato tasting is a must! And if you happen to be visiting Rome with kids, knowing your gelato

 - Look for muted colors.
 Bananas are not bright yellow, so banana gelato should not be bright yellow either, but closer to white.

 - Taste test the gelato: As for un assaggio (taste) of pistachio gelato.
 Pistachio gelato is the most expensive gelato to produce if done correctly.
 If the gelato shop is cutting corners you’ll be able to taste it in their pistachio gelato.
 If they’re using real pistachios, you’re good to go!
 If it looks too bright and doesn’t taste quite right, then walk away.
 Using real pistachios is a sign that this gelateria is committed to making high quality gelato with quality ingredients, even at the expense of making a little less.

 What are the best gelato flavors in Rome?

-There is a wide range of flavors of gelato in Italy, and they are all pretty dang amazing!
+There is a wide range of classic flavors to innovatic flavors of gelato in Italy, and they are all pretty dang amazing!
 Here are some of the Italian gelato flavors you’ll find in most gelaterie:

 - cioccolato fondente Amazing dark chocolate!
 If you’re looking for regular chocolate, try cioccolato al latte.